Yuelioi/docs.yuelili.com/src/content/docs/en/pr-plugin/transmitters/suites.md

+---
+title: Suites
+---
 # Suites

-For information on how to acquire and manage suites, as well as information on more suites that are available to other plugin types beyond just transmitters, see [SweetPea Suites](../universals/sweetpea-suites.md).
+For information on how to acquire and manage suites, as well as information on more suites that are available to other plugin types beyond just transmitters, see [SweetPea Suites](../../universals/sweetpea-suites).

 ---